From Pup to Hulk: How to Turn Your Pitbull into a Muscular Marvel

 American Bully

-The American Bully is a newer breed of dog that was developed in the 1980s and 1990s by mixing the American Pit Bull Terrier with other bulldog-type breeds.
-While the American Kennel Club has yet to recognize them as a distinct breed, the United Kennel Club acknowledged them in 2013.
+The American Bully emerged as a distinct dog breed in the 1980s and 1990s, created through the crossbreeding of the American Pit Bull Terrier with various bulldog breeds.
+Despite not being officially recognized by the American Kennel Club, the United Kennel Club gave it recognition in 2013.

-Compared to the American Pit Bull Terrier, bullies have a wider head and are more compact and broader.
-Despite their muscular appearance, bullies from reputable breeders have been carefully bred for a gentle and affectionate temperament.
+In comparison to the American Pit Bull Terrier, American Bullies boast a broader head and a more compact, muscular build.
+Notwithstanding their robust appearance, reputable breeders have selectively bred them for their gentle and loving temperament.

-However, they still require plenty of exercise and socialization with other dogs and people to keep them happy and healthy.
-Bullies are available in small, standard, and extra-large sizes, but all have a muscular physique.
-While they may appear intimidating, bullies are known for their gentle and friendly nature towards strangers, children, and other animals.
+Nevertheless, to maintain their happiness and health, they require ample exercise and opportunities to socialize with other dogs and people.
+American Bullies come in various sizes, including small, standard, and extra-large, yet all maintain a muscular physique.
+Despite sometimes seeming daunting, they are celebrated for their kind and friendly disposition towards strangers, children, and other pets.

 Breed Overview: